Thea10/forecast/README.md

-visit https://openweathermap.org for more help on using thier api
+visit https://openweathermap.org for more help on using their api

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).